Chemical Peel in Edmonton

 Types of Chemical Peel

 The types of chemical peels treatments depend on several factors.
 This includes the skin type, complexion, type of treatment and the downtime required to get desired results.
-Hence, there are four types of chemical peels.
+Hence, there are four types of peels.

 As the name implies, this peel is the most straightforward peel that patients can undergo.
 This is due to its low potency and effects on all skin types.
 Your doctor (or injection certified pharmacists) may use a diluted liquid containing glycolic acid or solid carbon dioxide.
 Further, Superficial peels have minor downtimes and are less expensive.
 Painkillers or use of an anesthetic are not necessary.